-{ \it Organization}: The organization of the rest of this paper is as follows.
+The organization of the rest of this paper is as follows.
 In \cref{sec:background} we review the standard transmon and see how extending the Hilbert space allows for an alternative qubit encoding.
-We then review Kitaev's model of a $4\pi$-periodic element and some potential experimental realisations.
+We then review Kitaev's model of a $4\pi$-periodic element and some potential experimental realizations.
 Next, we couple the transmon and the $4\pi$-periodic element to define the system of interest, known as the Majorana-transmon (MT) qubit \cite{ginossar_microwave_2014}.
-In \cref{sec:unitary-dynamics} we simulate the unitary dynamics of a minimal model for the MT qubit with is tuned to a parameter sweet spot.
-We see coherent Rabi cycles when the chains are initialised in the appropriate state.
+In \cref{sec:unitary-dynamics} we simulate the unitary dynamics of a minimal model for the MT qubit tuned to a parameter `sweet spot', and see coherent Rabi cycles when the chains are initialised in the appropriate state.
 Motived by these simulations, we derive a simple model by projecting the full system into a qubit subspace.
-In \cref{sec:noisy-dynamics} we simulate the effect of charge noise on this minimal junction.
-Then, we derive an expression for the leakage out of the qubit subspace as a function of the length of the Kitaev chains in perturbation theory and find that the results of our minimal model are robust for longer chains and paramer regimes away from the fine-tuned sweet spot.
-Finally, in \cref{sec:two-qubit}, we extend our analysis to a two-qubit design which we demonstrate can be used to perform entangling gates using a mechanism identical to that of the single-qubit gates.
+In \cref{sec:noisy-dynamics}, we simulate the effect of charge noise on this minimal junction.
+Then, we derive an expression for the leakage out of the qubit subspace as a function of the length of the Kitaev chains in perturbation theory and find that the results of our minimal model are robust for longer chains and parameter regimes away from the fine-tuned sweet spot.
+Finally, in \cref{sec:two-qubit}, we extend our analysis to a two-qubit design which we demonstrate can be used to perform entangling gates using the same electronically-controlled, fractional Josephson effect used for single-qubit gates.